 A Dubliner from a relatively well-to-do family, Gerald Hughes joined the Volunteers.
 He took part in the Burning of the Custom House in 1921 and was arrested by the Auxies.
 His younger brother followed in his Rebel footsteps.
 An unsolved Civil War atrocity would end one of their lives and dramatically affect their parents’ future.
-And Gerry would not have an easy life in the country he had fought for.
+And Gerry, despite his good IRA and CID record, would not have an easy life in the country he had fought for.

 Origins and Background